gnocchixyz/gnocchi/doc/source/install.rst

 Gnocchi leverages some _librados_ features (omap, async, operation context) available in the Python binding only since python-rados >= 12.2.0.
-To handle this, Gnocchi uses _cradox_ python library which has exactly the same API but works with Ceph >= 0.80.0.

-If Ceph and python-rados are >= 12.2.0, the cradox Python library becomes optional but is still recommended.

 Configuration